-Congress Considers A Tax Revenue 'Trigger' To Shoot Down Budget Deficits
+A Revenue 'Trigger' Would Shoot Down Tax Cuts If Economy Doesn't Grow As Expected

 "Including a potential tax increase through a trigger or by any other means creates uncertainty, which will lower the overall economic growth we can expect to see from the tax plan," Boccia said.

 Several GOP senators have also expressed doubts about the trigger, including Iowa's Charles Grassley and Thom Tillis of North Carolina.

-Republican Sen. John Kennedy of Louisiana was quoted as saying he would rather "drink weed killer than vote for the thing."
+John Kennedy of Louisiana was quoted as saying he would rather "drink weed killer than vote for the thing."

 But it was not clear whether their opposition would be enough to kill the trigger, and congressional Republicans are reportedly still talking about ways to keep the idea on the table.